HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 #### RC1) 220209

-##### RC1.1) Adjustment of context variables
+##### RC1.1) Adjustment of Context Variables

 Remove the following context variables:

-- `$*`: Refers to the type of the pre-operation result data, represented by a string, the same as the return value of `$DATA.type($?)`.
+- `$*`: It refers to the type of the pre-operation result data, represented by a string, the same as the return value of `$DATA.type($?)`.
-- `$#`: Refers to the number of data items contained in the pre-operation result data, same as the return value of `$DATA.count($?)`.
+- `$#`: It refers to the number of data items contained in the pre-operation result data, same as the return value of `$DATA.count($?)`.
 - `$&`: As the iterator of the current iteration, it is essentially the native entity corresponding to the iterator.

 Context variable `$~` changed to `$^` for better recognition:

-- `$^`: Refers to the input data of the pre-operation, which is initially the data after evaluating the attribute value of the preposition attribute `on`; the iterative executor may modify this value.
+- `$^`: It refers to the input data of the pre-operation, which is initially the data after evaluating the attribute value of the preposition attribute `on`; the iterative executor may modify this value.

 Add the following context variables:

-- `$&`: Refers to the auxiliary data of the preceding operation, which is initially the data after evaluating the attribute value of the preposition attribute `with`; the iterative executor may modify this value.
+- `$&`: It refers to the auxiliary data of the preceding operation, which is initially the data after evaluating the attribute value of the preposition attribute `with`; the iterative executor may modify this value.
 - `$!`: User-defined data saved in the pre-operation execution stack, used to define temporary data.

 Added description: The difference between named variables and context variables.